 Plan your journey

-Sitting in rush-hour traffic jams and getting lost are two ways to waste fuel – not to mention add a large amount of driving stress to your trip.
+Sitting in rush-hour traffic jams and getting lost are 2 ways to waste fuel – not to mention add a large amount of driving stress to your trip.

 If you can, try to avoid making long journeys at peak times – consider setting off late at night or early in the morning.
 If you’re driving at night, be careful not to drive while tired.

 And use your car’s sat nav – or a mapping app on a passenger’s phone – to make sure you’re on the right route and aren’t about to hit any congestion.
 For more information, check out our roundup of the best sat navs on the market.

 Roof racks, storage boxes and bike could all increase the drag on your vehicle, severely hampering your fuel efficiency.